MatthaeusHilpold/NYC-housing/index.md

 [template](https://osf.io/6ua4k/)

 Personally, I've always found research posters too packed - this way one can quickly gather the main insight from the poster and, if interested, further explore the topic at home.

+Credits for the rat image on the poster goes to Jake Dunham of noun